4ebula/nodejs2023Q2-service/README.md

 in your browser OpenAPI documentation by typing http://localhost:{port}/doc/.
 For more information about OpenAPI/Swagger please visit https://swagger.io/.

+## Endpoint
+You can see available endpoint on http://localhost:{port}/doc/

 ## Testing

 After application running open new terminal and enter: